tudelft/AE4353-Y24/codespaces_guide.md

    > ```
    >
    > Keeping your work saved and up-to-date ensures that nothing is lost and everyone stays happy!

+4. If you want to update your private repository with changes from the public repository, use the following commands in the terminal:

+   1. If there are new commits in the public repository, you can fetch them:

+      ```bash
+       git fetch upstream
+      ```

+   3. Rebase your work on top of the latest changes from the public repository:

+      ```bash
+      git rebase upstream/main
+      ```

+   4. If there are any merge conflicts, resolve them as needed.
+This ensures your private repository remains up-to-date while maintaining your own changes.

 Good job!
 You are now ready to start working on the project using the pre-configured environment in your GitHub Codespace.
 Happy coding! 🚀